-Peggy’s Cove has a gift store and a few other cute shops.
-Most are rather touristic except for one of the furthest down the road that sells things like vintage buoys and is run by an old salt.
-When a bride-to-be explained that she was looking for matching buoys as decorations for her wedding, he raised an eyebrow and said “Well, yer not very difficult, are ya?”.
+Peggy’s Cove has a gift store and a few other cute shops (most quite touristy).
+The furthest one down the road however, sells fun things like vintage buoys and marine trinkets.
+When a bride-to-be explained that she was looking for matching buoys as decorations for her wedding, the salty owner raised an eyebrow and said “Well, yer not very difficult, are ya?”.
 That remark made me want to purchase a buoy on the spot (although I have no idea what I would have done with it).

 Peggy’s Cove is a marvelous place for a picnic (as was our choice).
-Just a few minutes away, there is also a well reviewed restaurant call Rhubarb (with a full sit down menu and takeout pizza).
+Just a few minutes away, there is also a highly rated restaurant called Rhubarb (sit down menu and takeout pizza).

-What to bring on a visit to Peggy’s Cove with kids: Bring a waterproof jacket as the weather can be quite changeable (we went from full July sun to mist as we approached in our car).
+When visiting Peggy’s Cove with kids, bring along a waterproof jacket as the weather can be quite changeable.
+On our visit, we went from full July sun to near whiteout mist as we approached the lighthouse.
 Sport your parkouring shoes (because we all have a pair of those, right?) so you can jump around on the rocks with your kids.
 My flip flops were not ample for this task.
 A running shoe with some decent tread should do the job.

 See also: Viator’s top tours to Peggy’s Cove